Interested Students

 The Simuvaction exercise is conceived as a way to create an “ECOSYSTEM” through multi-layered objectives - from active learning to international thinking - with stakeholder representatives coming to an accord on common interests regarding Digital Matters applied to Health Care.

-• enhances the links between knowledge, know-how, and interpersonal skills, through multi-disciplinary teamwork
+enhances the links between knowledge, ways to do and ways to be, through multi-disciplinary teamwork

 A way to consider COLLABORATION between ACADEMIC INSTITUTIONS